-- If your course management system allows, provide a table of contents for easy navigation to all components of your course.
+- Provide a table of contents for easy navigation to all components of your course.

-The tools packaged with content management systems change rapidly.
-Many of these tools support good pedagogical techniques.
-Some have design flaws that exclude some users such screen reader users, keyboard users, and those using alternative browsers.
+While many of the tools that are a part of most popular course management systems support helpful instructional strategies, they may present barriers for some students.
 An awareness of the potential barriers may help you determine when to use, when to avoid, and when to provide alternatives to these tools.

 - Encourage use of good discussion topics.